 - Using strong passwords for your routers (combination of numbers, upper and lower cases, symbols)

 - Limiting access to trusted or authorized devices only

 - Securing your applications and IT infrastructure

 You will need to consider your network and its components to devise a sound network security plan.
 The aim should be to close all loopholes cybercriminals can exploit to gain entry to your network.

 Most businesses have moved to use a cloud-based accounting solution.
-The switch to the cloud is a step in the right direction to secure your accounting data.
+The switch to the cloud, for instance like hosting QuickBooks in the cloud is a step in the right direction to secure your accounting data.
 You can hand over the primary responsibility of providing security to your vendor and get an assured degree of protection.